Although every crisis passes, there are some things that don’t change:

 - just about anything they want or need.

-Talk to an advisor to learn more about your insurance options
+Talk to an advisor about your insurance options

 The information presented in this document is for general information only.
 Sun Life does not provide legal, accounting, taxation or other professional advice to advisors or their Clients.
 Before you act on any of the information contained in this guide, please get advice from qualified professionals.
 Tax and accounting professionals, along with your advisor, can thoroughly examine your situation and provide you with the best insurance and tax planning option suited to your needs.